Home » Green Building » What Is A Structural Insulated Panel?

 Building Costs and Structural Insulated Panels

-When all the factors are taken into account, building costs for wood frame construction and construction using SIPs are very similar.
+When considering all the factors, building costs for wood frame construction and construction using SIPs are very similar.

 Since SIP construction takes less on-site construction time, there is a saving in labor costs.
 With properly sized members ready and waiting to be fitted into place, the job is done in specific stages.
 There is little waste of either time or materials since the panels are constructed specifically for each building.
 On-site modifications to the individual panels are minimal.